bivtsjenko/airports-demo/README.md

 # Introduction
-As an assignment for Schiphol the following tasks where excecuted.
+As an assignment for Schiphol the following tasks where executed.

 - An overview of the top 10 airports used as source airport.
 Output file can be found at /src/main/resources/input/top10airports.csv
-- Load a source file into a streamed DataFrame.
+- Load a source file into a streamed dataframe.
 Show within each window of 100 minutes a top 10 airports used as source airport.

 # Getting Started
 clone me pls